 Publisher: HarperCollins Publishers India

 Rights: European and Indian Language rights available

-Many years ago, the Lord of All Magic, fed up with the intrusion of humans into the lives of magical beings, withdrew to a continent in the middle of the Pacific Ocean that he hid, by magical means, from the sights of all humans outside.
+Series Blurb Why a ‘M’ series?
+Much of what makes for a masterful story starts with the letter M… Mysteries, Magic, Monsters!
+The M series promises to be a marvelous mix of all three.
+Book Blurb Many years ago, the Lord of All Magic, fed up with the intrusion of humans into the lives of magical beings, withdrew to a continent in the middle of the Pacific Ocean that he hid, by magical means, from the sight of all humans outside.
 As the two tales from the hidden continent show, life with magical creatures can never be dull…

 The bombs fall at the right places but there are unforeseen consequences, as a result of which the Keeper takes over a Ghublistan shorn of its resources and sliding backwards into the insular society that it used to be….

 Ghublistani society has existed untouched for centuries, The remote island of Ghublistan has its own rules, its own social hierarchy, and, best of all, its own little herb, grown in the Divine Garden, that soothes and calms its users when its smoke is inhaled or its brew drunk.
 When Americans discover that the island has a huge population of bats, and that the guano of those bats is the best natural fertilizer in the world, things change.
 A fertilizer plant is set up along with a port and soon there are whispers of a strange new political system called democracy.